-It's still possible to feel the tension of those precarious weeks and months when the fate of the war hung in balance.
+It's still possible to feel the tension of those precarious weeks and months when the fate of the Great Britain and the world hung in balance.

 Next door is the Churchill Museum, the only major museum in the world dedicated to his life, featuring rare diaries, photographs and extracts from his inspirational wartime speeches.